CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

   commands←'MMRMMLMRML'
 ```

 **KRISHNA** I chose to to represent the current direction as an index into the "direction" array.
-The directions are in order if you rotate left, which means that our three possible commands L, M and R will result in a change in the direction index of ¯1, 0 and 1, respectively.
+The directions are in order if you rotate right (clockwise), which means that our three possible commands L, M and R will result in a change in the direction index of ¯1, 0 and 1, respectively.
 We can compute the change in direction using the ```⍳``` function to produces the indices into 'LMR' of our command stream, from which we then subtract 1, giving ¯1 for L, 0 for M and 1 or R:

 ```apl
   ¯1+'LMR'⍳commands